© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Multi-span bridge called Berriow Bridge is a scheduled monument protected by Historic England under reference 1006702.
 View the official record →

-Berriow Bridge is a multi-span stone bridge located in Cornwall, England, and is recorded as an ancient monument under national heritage protection.
+Berriow Bridge is a multi-span stone bridge located in Cornwall, England, recorded as a designated ancient monument.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006702.

 Multi-span bridge called Berriow Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006702.